-Through the Release Assessment program, NDEQ personnel provide technical and regulatory assistance to those responsible for spills, leaks and accidents that pose a hazard to either the environment or public health.
+Through the Emergency Response Program, NDEQ personnel provides technical and regulatory assistance to those responsible for spills, leaks and accidents that pose a hazard to the environment or public health.
 Assistance is also provided to those at the local level that are the first on the scene at these releases; typically this is the local fire department.

-The Release Assessment Coordinator is responsible for training, equipping and coordinating a group of personnel who, in addition to their responsibilities to other departmental programs, provide initial assistance and response to spills.
+The Emergency Response Program Coordinator is responsible for training, equipping and coordinating a group of personnel who, in addition to their responsibilities to other departmental programs, provide initial documentation, assistance and response to spills.
 These individuals have the responsibility of maintaining an emergency response system, which is on call 24 hours a day.
-The Release Assessment Program assists in arranging for the disposal of harmful and potentially hazardous materials.
+The Emergency Response Program assists in arranging for the disposal of harmful and potentially hazardous materials.
 The Program represents the environmental interests of the state at the scene of a petroleum/chemical spill or other environmental emergency.
 All personnel are members of the Nebraska Hazardous Incident Team (NHIT) and coordinate closely with the local, state and federal agencies involved in emergency response situations.
+Over the past year the Emergency Response Program responded to 18 incidents and conducted 34 on-site visits to these incidents.